Tamil Nadu Police: Cyber Crime Wing

 Social Media Monitoring Centre, in 2022, the Tamil Nadu Government announced its formation "to monitor and curb the spread of fake news and misinformation online".

 Helpline

-The Cyber crime helpline phone number is 1930.
+The cyber crime helpline phone number is 1930.
 Victims of any cyber financial fraud can contact the helpline to block and revert the money transferred to criminals.
 In the financial year 2021 more than ₹3 crore were recovered by Tamil Nadu police based on complaints of cyber crime.

+Criticism and Controversies

+The Tamil Nadu Police has faced severe criticism for acts of misconduct, corruption, caste bias, and custodial deaths.
+The department has also faced flak for incidents of moral policing.